 These are the people who love us minus the baggage, the “rock” friends who inspire the best in us, and tell us what we need to hear when we’ve gone astray.

-Keep your relationship honest, respect each other’s boundaries, and let go of expectations.
+Keep your relationship honest, respect each other’s boundaries, let go of expectations, and do what’s best for them.

 Remembering these three key things will go a long way to a healthy, and happy relationship.